A coordination-free, convergent, and safe replicated tree: Concurrent tree specification

 \end{small} \begin{small}

 \end{small} We see that the clause for the remove operation that $n_1$ should be a leaf node is violated if a node is moved under it.
-Again, observe that the refined specification of remove mitigates this issue due to the absence of the violation-causing clause.
+Again, we can observe that the refined specification of remove eliminates this issue due to the absence of the violation-causing clause.